How to Deal With Loneliness When Single and Living Alone

 Chronic loneliness can often come hand in hand with depression and can sap your motivation to do anything other than binge watch Netflix all day.
 There’s nothing wrong with binge-watching Netflix, but spending too much time alone in your apartment is unhealthy and will do nothing but make your loneliness worse.
 Get out.
 Take a stroll around the neighborhood.
 Visit your local coffee shop.
 Just being around other people, even if you don’t get to talk to them, will help you feel better and less isolated.

 7. Don’t Be Afraid to Get Professional Help

 Sometimes, loneliness may not be something that’s easily solved by a night out with friends.
 There may be deeper issues that could be causing your deep feelings of isolation and disconnection.
 Perhaps you may be struggling with social anxiety or some other issue that’s preventing you from reaching out to others.
 So if you feel like you can’t deal with your loneliness by yourself, don’t be afraid to seek professional help.

 Therapists can help talk you through your fear and anxiety and can help you manage your expectations when you begin to take steps out of your comfort zone.
 There is no shame in getting professional help.
 You have the right to do everything in your power to get healthier, feel happier, and to live the life you want - single or not.

 I'm very depressed and lonely all the time with no partner.
 What can or should I be doing?

-Sounds like you're looking for a connection.
-If that's the case, any of the steps listed in this article will help you start to build a social support network that is crucial for your mental wellbeing.
-Even though it's hard to get to know people especially if you're living in a large city, an easy first step is to join an interest group.
-Just spending time with a group of people with one similar interest will make it much easier to make new friends.
+It sounds like you're looking for a connection.
+If that's the case, any of the steps listed in this article will help you start to build a social support network that is crucial for your mental well-being.
+Even though it's hard to get to know people, especially if you're living in a large city, an easy first step is to join an interest group.
+Just spending time with a group of people with a shared interest will make it much easier to make new friends.

 © 2018 KV Lo